rach0022/giftr-spa/README.md

 All the data will be saved in localStorage, so when the user returns they will still have the people and gift ideas from the last visit.

+### Bugs to Fix:
+- [ ] Figure out why sort does not work as intended

+### Logical Steps To Take Next in JS Code:
+- [ ] implement the mutation observer to change page based on browser size

 ### Requirements:
 - [ ] All the functionality on one page
 - [ ] Button in header to Add new (person or idea)